 Give Yourself a Break

 Stress has long been a major issue in the workplace, with detrimental effects on employees, managers, and organizations.
 Constant concentration could lead to a higher risk of heart disease, anxiety, depression, and obesity.
-Breaks can help reset your mood by the release of dopamine, promoting wellbeing and reducing stress and anxiety.
+Breaks can help reset your mood by the release of dopamine, promoting well-being, reducing stress and anxiety.

 Major tech companies such as Evernote, Netflix, and LinkedIn are offering employees either flexible or discretionary paid time off because they know the benefits of taking breaks far outweigh its costs.